UniversalDevicesInc-PG3/udi-poly-notification/README.md

 ## How it works

 The nodeserver allows you to
-1. Create canned messages and send them to a notification service easily thru an ISY program
+1. MESSAGES: Create short messages under Config and send them to a Notification Service easily thru an ISY program
-2. Add a node to a scene to send messages when scene is controlled
+2. NOTIFY NODES: Create a node that can be added to a scene to send canned messages when the scene is controlled
-3. Send ISY Network resources to the nodeserver REST interface where recipients are controlled by a program which can include a large message body with system variables!
+3. LARGE MESSAGES WITH SYSTEM VARIABLES: Send ISY Network resources to the nodeserver REST interface where recipients are controlled by a program which can include a large message body with system variables!

 ## Nodes

 There are 3 types of nodes
-### Controller
+### Notification Controller
-  - This is the main node which contains the Status of the nodeserver.
+This is the main node which contains the Status of the nodeserver and provides access to your short messages that you setup in Config.
   - Status
     - Nodeserver Online
       - If the nodeserver crashes or exit this should change to False.
 But for other issues, like Polyglot or Machine crash it will not change, so you should use Heartbeat as documented below if you really want to know when it not running.
   - Control
       - Debug level
         - This sets the amount of info that shows up in the log file, to minimize file size you should set this to warning, but if you are debugging issues or want to watch what is going on then change to info or debug.
   - Message
-        -  This will contain the list of Messages you add in the configuration described on the [Configuration Page](https://github.com/jimboca/udi-poly-notification/blob/master/POLYGLOT_CONFIG.md).
-The chosen message will be sent when you call Send on a Service or node.
+        -  This will contain the list of the short messages that you add in the configuration described on the [Configuration Page](https://github.com/jimboca/udi-poly-notification/blob/master/POLYGLOT_CONFIG.md).
+The message chosen here or in a program, will be sent when you call Send on a Service or node.
 ### Service Nodes
-  - For services such as Pushover, can be multiple for each Service if defined in the Configuration Page
+These are the Services such as Pushover that are called when a Send is issued.
+There can be multiple Services as defined in the Configuration Page
-  - These are the nodes you can add to a program to configure and send any message defined in the Controller node.
+  - These are the nodes you can add to a program to configure and send any of your short message previously defined in Config which show in the Notification Controller node above.
     - Pushover Service Node
       - These nodes will be named "Service Pushover" plus the "Name" you used in the Pushover keys configuration.
       - Status